mohdkayyali/Cardiac_Axes/README.md

 ## Directory Structure

 - **Anatomical_axis/**
   Contains code to extract anatomical axes based on five different definitions.
-These calculations are performed using surface meshes of cardiac structures.
+These calculations are performed using surface meshes with labelled cardiac structures.

 - **Electrical_axis/**
-  Includes code to process electrocardiogram (ECG) signals, convert them into vectorcardiograms (VCG), and extract various ECG parameters.
-The module also provides methods to determine electrical axes using four different definitions.
+  Includes code to process read ECG signals from xml files, convert them into vectorcardiograms (VCG), and extract various ECG parameters from the xml file.
+The file also provides functions to compute electrical axes using different definitions.

-- **polar_coordinates_calc.py**
+- **Processing_axes**
-  Implements functionality to calculate polar coordinates from vector data.
+  Scripts to extract anato-electrical angular separation in 3D as well as anatomical and electrical axis orientation metrics in 2D and in the spherical coordinate system.

-- **polar_coordinates_load.py**
+- **axis_separation_metrics**
-  A helper script for loading and pre-processing vector data before converting to polar coordinates.
+  MATLAB scripts for computing the error metrics used to identify the optimal cardiac axes definitions.

 ## Features

 1. **Anatomical Axis Extraction**
-   - Processes 3D surface meshes to determine anatomical axes.
+   - Processes 3D surface meshes to determine anatomical axes -- from vtk files.
    - Supports five predefined methods for axis determination.
+   - Computes spherecity index of the left ventricle.

 2. **Electrical Axis Analysis**
+   - Extracts ECG signals and parameters from the xml files.
-   - Converts standard ECG signals to VCG representations.
+   - Converts standard ECG signals to VCG.
-   - Extracts critical ECG parameters.
    - Computes electrical axes using  distinct definitions.

-3. **Polar Coordinate Conversion**
+3. **Processing_axes**
-   - Transforms 3D vector data into polar coordinates for further analysis.
+   - Transforms 3D vector data into spherical coordinates for further analysis.
+   - Computes 3D angular sepration between anatomical & electrical axes
+   - Computes 2D, planar angles for individual axes.